tongbao96/code-for-SFR-AS/README.md

 ## Overview

-**Dataset and source code for paper "Enhancing Abstractive Summarization of Scientific Papers based on Structure Information".**
+**Dataset and source code for paper: "Enhancing Abstractive Summarization of Scientific Papers based on Structure Information".**

 In this study, we propose a novel two-stage abstract summarization(AS) framework for scientific articles based on structure function recognition(SFR).
 The main contributions of this paper are as follows: